ohler55/ojg/design.md

 descriptions of JSONPath but the Goessner description is the most referenced.
-Since the implementation is in Go the scripting feature described could be left out as long as similar functionality could be provided for array indexes based on the length of the array.
+Since the implementation is in Go the scripting feature described could be left out as long as similar functionality could be provided for array indexes relative to the length of the array.
 Borrowing from Ruby, using negative indexes would provide that functionality.

 ## The Journey